 If you see failed login attempts there but not in

-/var/log/auth.log, add the systemd backend to your jail.local:Then restart Fail2Ban:
+/var/log/auth.log, add the systemd backend to your local Fail2Ban drop-in, such as/etc/fail2ban/jail.d/99-local-baseline.conf:Then restart Fail2Ban:

 After restarting, check that the sshd jail is detecting failures:

 The “Currently failed” and “Total failed” counts should start increasing as the systemd backend reads directly from journald.
-I have updated the article with a new troubleshooting item for this exact issue and added a clarifying note after the SSH jail configuration explaining the backend differences between Debian versions.
+The article now covers this in the baseline local drop-in setup and the troubleshooting item for missing SSH logs, so Debian 12 and Debian 11 readers can switch to the systemd backend without hunting through older section names.
 Thanks for reporting this, as your feedback directly improved the guide for other readers.

 Here is the result: changed my domain and ops IP in this log to 192.168.121.121 my domain.com